-Dylann Roof seeks delay of Wednesday trial start
+Dylann Roof will go on trial on Wednesday after rulings

 - He also faces state charges in the deaths of nine people

+(CNN)On the eve of jury selection, a federal judge in Charleston, South Carolina, denied Dylann Roof's bid to have his trial delayed because of a mistrial in another case.

-(CNN)Dylann Roof is asking that his federal trial in the killing of nine people at a black church in Charleston, South Carolina, be delayed because of a mistrial in the case against a North Charleston police officer.
+Roof, who is accused of killing nine people at a black church in 2015, sought the delay following a mistrial after jurors could not reach a unanimous decision in the Michael Slager case.

-Monday's mistrial in the Michael Slager case -- 48 hours before Roof is to go on trial -- "is highly likely to create undue pressure on the jury to compensate for the judicial system's apparent failure to punish Mr. Slager by imposing a harsher punishment here," Roof's attorneys said in a motion.
+The mistrial -- less than 48 hours before Roof is to go on trial Wednesday -- "is highly likely to create undue pressure on the jury to compensate for the judicial system's apparent failure to punish Mr. Slager by imposing a harsher punishment here," Roof's attorneys said in a motion filed Tuesday.

+But US District Judge Richard Gergel would have none of that argument.

+"The notion that a prospective juror in this case would respond to a mistrial in a state court case involving a police officer's alleged criminal activity by imposing greater than deserved punishment on a defendant who is alleged to have entered a church building during Wednesday night Bible study and committed completely unrelated crimes seems utterly farfetched and illogical to the court."

 Slager, who is white, shot and killed Walter Scott, 50, who is black, after an April 4, 2015, traffic stop.
 The shooting was captured on a bystander's cell phone video, which showed Scott running away as Slager fired eight times, striking Scott three times in the back.
 The jury failed to reach a verdict after 22 hours of deliberation.